flyinghead/flycast/README.md

 Binaries
 ========
-Get fresh builds for your system [on the builds page](https://flyinghead.github.io/flycast-builds/)
+Get fresh builds for your system [on the builds page](https://flyinghead.github.io/flycast-builds/).

+**New:** Now automated test results are available as well.

 Disclaimer
 ==========